andybala/curiousily.github.com/_posts/2018-06-19-ml-in-browser-for-hackers-part-1.markdown

 title:  "Predicting the next Fibonacci number with Linear Regression in TensorFlow.js - Machine Learning in the Browser for Hackers (Part 1)"
 date:   2018-06-20 18:31:00 +0300
 categories: ["machine-learning"]
 excerpt: Ready to build models that run in the browser using only JavaScript and TensorFlow.js?
 Let's create a Simple Linear Regression model and pick up some core concepts along the way - Tensors, Optimizers, and Variables.
-Your mission, should you choose to accept it, is to create a model that predicts the next Fibonacci number while only running in the browser!
+Your mission, should you choose to accept it, is to create a model that given a number from the Fibonacci sequence predicts the next one while only running in the browser!
 ---

+Welcome to the first (or 0th) part of the series!
+Together we will explore the limits of what is possible (and probably impossible) with the current state of using JavaScript for Machine Learning in the browser!

+The complete source code can be found on [GitHub](https://github.com/curiousily/Machine-Learning-in-the-Browser-for-Hackers/tree/master/1-linear-regression) if you want to follow along.
+Additionally, I've included a gist showing the complete JavaScript code at the end of the post.

 # What are we trying to do?